bagustris/ravdess_song_speech/code/readme.md

 Contribution:
-1. Evaluation of different featute sets, feature types, and classifiers on both song and speech emotion recognition.
+1. Evaluation of different feature sets, feature types, and classifiers on both song and speech emotion recognition.
 2. A proposal of an acoustic feature set for song and speech emotion recognition based on LibROSA tool.

 ## Codes
-song:
+### Song evaluation on different feature sets and types:

 song_gemaps
 song_gemaps_hfs
 song_paa